awaisirshad1/COE891-Project/README.md

 git push --set-upstream origin <your-branch-name-here>
 ```

-Now develop your test cases in your directory
+Now develop your test cases in your directory and push to your branch.